A few weeks ago there was a heated Twitter discussion about how to spot a 10x engineer.

 What exactly is a 10x engineer?

 I think another aspect of why people were so furious is because nobody knows what a 10x engineer is.
 Supposedly, it is an engineer that is 10x better, faster or more productive than the rest of the engineers.
 But, does such an engineer even exist?
 And how would we measure those 10x achievements?

 Well, the main problem is exactly how we measure 10x.
 Depending on how broad or narrow we scope the measurement we get different results.

 Different in terms of who is how productive, but also different in terms of how valid or trustworthy this measurement is.
 The narrower the scope of the task that we measure, the more “solid” the comparison.
 But on the other hand, the more narrow the task, the more useless becomes the measurement.

 To give you an example, if we try to measure the work of a software engineer, we are not able to do so in a meaningful way.
 The range of tasks and the possibilities to measure the outcome (quality, speed, impact) is just too broad.
 It isn’t for no reason that we can’t and should not assess productivity by a

-So, we must limit ourselves to a tiny unit, of say solving one specific problem, in a specific language, for example reversing a linked-list in C. Then, we might compare the performance of people by time to completion.
+So, we must limit ourselves to a tiny unit, of say solving one specific problem, in a specific language, for example reversing a linked-list in C. Then, we might assess the performance of people by looking at the time to completion.
 But, what about the complexity of the solution?
 What about the readability of their solution?